architkithania/zoom-state/README.md

 import { StateServer } from "zoom-state";
 const PORT = process.env.PORT || 8000

-// The port at which the state server should get started const STATE_PORT = process.env.STATE_PORT || 8080

 const app = express()
-app.use(bodyParser.urlencoded({extended: false}))
-app.use(bodyParser.json())
+const httpServer = http.createServer(app)

+// The following *MUST* run before any other express/http code
-// Create a new state server instance. const stateServer = new StateServer(http.createServer(app))
+// Create a new state server instance. const stateServer = new StateServer(httpServer)

-// Path and port at which the state server should expose state management stateServer.initWebSocketServer("/ws", STATE_PORT)
+// Path and port at which the state server should expose state management.
+// Optionally, a port argument can be provided for the WebSocket server.
+If
+// Not provided, web socket server runs on the same port as the http server stateServer.initWebSocketServer("/ws")

+// Initialise your application as needed app.use(bodyParser.urlencoded({extended: false})) app.use(bodyParser.json())

 // Exposed endpoint to allow users to create states app.get("/new-state", (req, res) => {
   // Note: You should do some request verifciation const schema = req.body.schema 			 // JSON-schema const initialState = req.body.initialState // Object abiding to the the JSON-Schema const stateId = req.body.stateId			 // The name of the state

   if (!stateServer.createState(stateId, schema, initialState)) {